Matt-The-Generico/BatShell/README.md

 You’re free to use, modify, and distribute it, just give credit.

-⚡ BatShell v1.1 - Bringing power to your Windows terminal, one command at a time! ⚡
+⚡ BatShell v1.1 - Bringing power to your Windows terminal! ⚡